powlaf/platform_supplier_rationales/README.md

 This repository contains the code and data for my master thesis on "Naive vs Smart Suppliers in Two-sided Online Marketplaces For Different Price-Setting Entities".

 From the `pipeline.py` file, all important functions can be called.
 Before, the required folder structure must be set up.
+The testing elements refer to scenario 1, the simulation structure produces scenario 2.

 ## Folder Structure